wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_networking_fundamentals/topologies.md

 <p></p>
 **[A.3.1.q2.4]** A lot of users are transferring data from host B to host D, thus competing for the bandwidth on that route.
 Would it help to purchase an upgrade to the link that connects host B to the network?
+Explain why or why not.

 <p></p>
 **[A.3.1.q2.5]** I am sitting at host D and want to download a tiny file that is mirrored at all other hosts.
 From my perspective, does it matter which mirror I pick, and if yes which one should I pick?
+You can answer this question purely via reasoning (i.e., you don't need to compute anything).

 <p></p>
 **[A.3.1.q2.6]** I am sitting at host D and want to download a huge file that is mirrored at all other hosts.
 From my perspective, does it matter which mirror I pick, and if yes which one should I pick?
+You can answer this question purely via reasoning (i.e., you don't need to compute anything).

 <p></p>
 **[A.3.1.q2.7]** Of all the possible routes above, which route has the highest bandwidth?